EdwinVW/pitstop-engineering-workshop/README.md

 10. When VS Code asks you to open the cloned repo, do that.
 Now you can start working with the repo.

 This would be a good time to walk through the solution and see what's in there.
 In the [Wiki](https://github.com/EdwinVW/pitstop/wiki) of the repo, you can find an overview of the solution structure.

+> CAUTION: When you push your changes to your fork of the repository, do not create any pull requests for merging your changes back to the original Pitstop repository.
+Any changes you make will only exist in your personal fork and must never be merged back into the actual Pitstop repository.
+The workshop is purely meant for learning new skills.

 ### Step 1.2: Build the Docker images
 In order to build the Docker images, follow the instructions in the ['Building the Docker images'](https://github.com/EdwinVW/pitstop/wiki/Building%20the%20Docker%20images) section in the repo's Wiki.